 College of Science & Engineering

-A key longstanding problem in space and astrophysical plasmas is determining the mechanism by which electrons can be accelerated to relativistic energies.
-Previous work by this group has focused on the Van Allen radiation belts, a region where the earth’s magnetic field traps large populations of energetic electrons.
-Relativistic electrons are often observed in the radiation belts, and it is in this region and at these energies that electrons are of particular interest, potentially damaging geosynchronous spacecraft and precipitating into the earth's atmosphere.
+A key longstanding problem in space and astrophysical plasmas is determining the mechanism by which electrons and ions can be accelerated to relativistic energies, and the heating of the solar corona and solar wind.
 Theoretical studies of wave-particle interactions often employ quasi-linear theory on the assumption that wave amplitudes are small.
-This group's observational studies indicate that this assumption may not be valid in the near-earth environment, and previous simulations on MSI resources have shown that the interaction of electrons with large amplitude waves may lead to nonlinear coherent effects that can result in scattering and energization of electrons to several MeV on subsecond time-scales.
+This group's observational studies indicate that this assumption may not be valid in the solar wind, and previous simulations on MSI resources have shown that the interaction of electrons with large amplitude waves may lead to nonlinear coherent effects that can result in scattering and energization of electrons on subsecond time-scales.

 In the last few years, the researchers have completely re-written the code to be more efficient and more accurately model non-linear interactions.
 In 2021, they published the results of the particle tracing code modeling both single waves and wave packets, based on observations close to the Sun at .3 au and near the Earth at 1 au, with more recent results published in 2022.

 The researched added a new project in 2021 that uses the particle tracing code, modeling whistler interactions with electrons in the auroral zone of Jupiter.
 Sub-projects in this area include research into:

 - Intense whistler waves seen in the NASA Juno satellite data, and associated energization of electrons to MeV energies